-The International Journal of Farm Management
+The Journal of International Farm Management

-An International Journal of Farm Management was envisaged very early in the development of the Association.
+A Journal of International Farm Management was envisaged very early in the development of the Association.
 Several papers were commissioned at nil cost, and 2 volumes of the journal were produced.
 However the logistics of posting these issues to an international audience, which was in a continuous stage of fluctuation, and receiving the appropriate subscription for the journal, proved insuperable for the meagre staff resources of IFMA.
-It was not until the internet came along, and a website was produced that the worthwhile production of the journal became a reality.
-It also required the activities of a dedicated editor to make this happen - a role which John Gardner in New Zealand fills admirably.
+It was not until the internet came1Approximate currency conversion as at November 1995 along, and a website was produced that the worthwhile production of the journal became a reality in 2005.
+It also required the activities of a dedicated editor to make this happen - a role which John Gardner in New Zealand has filled admirably.